AIAutomationSoftware DevelopmentMachine Learning

 Reliable agents separate the planning step from the execution step.
 Before taking any action, the agent produces a structured plan: a sequence of steps, the tools required for each, and the expected output at each stage.
 This plan is stored and referenced throughout execution — not regenerated on the fly.

 Why it matters: models that plan inline with execution are more likely to drift, skip steps, or invent actions that weren't requested.
 A committed plan acts as a contract the agent checks itself against.
+This is especially important in business automation workflows where a missed step can mean corrupted data or a failed transaction.

 2. Structured Tool Use with Schema Validation